22 Small Business Tax Deductions to Know in 2025

 In order to be eligible, food costs typically need to be reasonable — extravagant meals likely won’t qualify.
 They must also be available to the whole staff, not just highly compensated employees.

 You likely have at least one type of insurance coverage for your company and/or your staff.
 That might be workers’ compensation, liability, property, or data breach insurance.
-If the insurance policy is considered ordinary and necessary, you can typically write off 100% of your premiums.
+If the type of insurance is considered ordinary and necessary, you can typically write off 100% of your policy premiums.

 9. Business Loan Interest